hc83710/MIST4610-Project1-Group4/README.md

 9. Query #9: List of Players and Their Positions.
-This query lists all players along with their positions.This gives a quick reference for identifying players and their roles in the team.
+This query lists all players along with their positions.
+This gives a quick reference for identifying players and their roles in the team.

 ![Query9](https://github.com/user-attachments/assets/3d9f7e4f-e12a-49f6-9d1a-771ff178c754)
 ![Query9](https://github.com/user-attachments/assets/019d99c8-9552-4ad4-95e9-147bdbcc0536)